RevenueCat/react-native-purchases/README.md

 [![License](https://img.shields.io/cocoapods/l/RevenueCat.svg?style=flat)](http://cocoapods.org/pods/RevenueCat)

 RevenueCat is a powerful, reliable, and free to use in-app purchase server with cross-platform support.
-Our open-source framework provides a backend and a wrapper around StoreKit and Google Play Billing to make implementing in-app purchases and subscriptions easy.
+Our open-source framework provides a backend and a wrapper around StoreKit and Google Play Billing to make implementing in-app purchases and subscriptions easy./

 Whether you are building a new app or already have millions of customers, you can use RevenueCat to: